darikoneil/CalSciPy/docs/source/main/io_tools.rst

 Saving .tif's
 `````````````
-CalScipy also offers a single, simple function for saving images with the *.tif* file format.
-If the image is size is
+CalScipy also offers a single, simple function for saving images with the *\*.tif* file format.
+If the image size is
 larger the *size_cap* limit, the stack will be automatically split into chunks of size *size_cap*.
 By default, the size_cap is set to limit *.tif* stacks to less than 4GB each for compatibility with the majority of
-*.tif* readers.
+*\*.tif* readers.

 .. centered:: **Saving images to file**